-1. Context and Rationale
+Context and Rationale

 All Hallows is a Catholic, mixed comprehensive school in Penwortham.
 It is low in terms of deprivation, but there are pockets of deprivation within the catchment areas.
 Children come from a mixture of socio-economic backgrounds and we have a below average number of pupils who are on PP and FSM.
-We currently have 9 LAC pupils in school and, at the time of writing, 1 pupil at Level 4 (Child Protection), 3 pupils on Level 3 (CIN) and 12 pupils on TAF/Early Help.
+We currently have 9 LAC pupils in school and, at the time of writing we have 3 pupils on Level 3 (CIN) and 12 pupils on TAF/Early Help.
 Our approach to safeguarding is very much an 'it can happen here' approach and we are working with children at all levels on the Lancashire Continuum of Need.
 We work closely with different agencies who provide Early Help and have a robust Pastoral Team, including 5 Learning Managers, 5 Assistant Learning Managers, 2 Pastoral Assistants, a BACP registered counsellor and a school chaplain.